 - Look around the yard – If you have a large property, it can feel like finding a needle in a haystack.
 To make your search easier, you can rule out areas near structures, paved surfaces, the water well, and hopefully large trees or landscaping.
 It’s also possible that you will notice an area of grass that’s a bit greener or growing faster near the tank.

 - Find the septic tank lid – No matter how you zero in on the location of the tank, you may need to do a little digging to uncover the lid of the tank.
 You can use the soil probe to identify the perimeter – most tanks will be a roughly 5×7 ft. rectangle.
 Once you have the edges marked, start shoveling in the center and work your way around until you find the lid.
-However, unless you’re servicing the tank right away, there’s no reason to open up the lid and releasing the pungent fumes.
+However, unless you’re servicing the tank right away, there’s no reason to open up the lid and release the pungent fumes.

 After you find your septic tank, be sure to keep the map in a safe place or mark the location for future use.
 This will help you avoid adding any structures or planting deep-rooted plants near the path of the sewer pipe and septic tank.
 A map or hand-written diagram may also come in handy when selling your home.